ianrbrts/PCR-Project/README.md

 ### Running the website
 * If all other requirements have been satisfied, you can run the website by going into the project directory and running `php artisan serve` this will likely run the site on a localhost:8000 port.

+## Unit Tests
+* A few simple PHPUnit tests can be found in `PCRProject/tests/Unit/TestTask.php`.
+These are basic tests to ensure that a few of the functions will throw an exception if given an incorrect value.